impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

   <img src="/assets/images/screenshot-17mar23-952am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

 This time we have actual example code.
-It looks like the "!" syntax is known as ‘indirect expansion", which means you can pass the name of a variable as a stringified argument, and the consumer of the argument will look for a variable with that stringified name, and expand *that variable* instead of the string itself.
+It looks like the "!" syntax is known as 'indirect expansion", which means you can pass the name of a variable as a stringified argument, and the consumer of the argument will look for a variable with that stringified name, and expand *that variable* instead of the string itself.
 That makes sense, given how I saw the `rbenv echo` command being used inside the `rbenv.bats` file:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-953am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-OK, so we `echo` the value of the variable whose name we’re passing to `rbenv echo` via the 2nd argument (that’s what the "2" in `"${!2}"` means)/  Then we pipe that `echo`’ed value to a command named `tr`.
+OK, so we `echo` the value of the variable whose name we're passing to `rbenv echo` via the 2nd argument (that's what the "2" in `"${!2}"` means)/  Then we pipe that `echo`'ed value to a command named `tr`.
 Specifically, the full command is `tr "${sep:-:}" $'\n'`.
 What does this command do?
 I type `man tr` in my terminal and get:

 NAME
      tr – translate characters